Bus-Data-NYC/mta-bus-archive/README.md

 The scrapers depend on the environment variables `MTA_KEY` and `MBTA_KEY`.

+Scrapers have been tested with Python 3.4 and above.
+Earlier versions of Python (e.g. 2.7) will likely work, but no guarantees.

 Download the current positions from the MTA API and save in `mtadb.positions`:
 ```
 export MTA_KEY=xyz123
 python3 src/scrape_mta.py mtadb
 ```

 Download the current positions from the MBTA API and save in `mbtadb.positions`:
 ```
 export MBTA_KEY=xyz123
 python3 src/scrape_mbta.py mbtadb